 Photo: Andy Rouse/NPL/Minden Pictures

-Please join us in a celebration of birds, nature, and three outstanding conservation leaders.
+The National Audubon Society is pleased to join in a celebration of birds, nature, and three outstanding conservation leaders.
 We will be presenting Sir David Attenborough with the Audubon Medal, Dave Morine with the Dan W. Lufkin Prize for Environmental Leadership, and Peggy Shepard with the President's Award.

 6:30 pm COCKTAILS